 What is Self-Advocacy?

-Merrick, Inc., is considered an industry leader in the State of Minnesota, in part, due to our commitment to self-advocacy.
+Merrick, Inc., is considered a leader in the State of Minnesota, in part, due to our commitment to self-advocacy.
 In 1997, six self-advocates started the initial Putting People First group hosted at Merrick.
 Today, there are three self-advocacy groups that meet weekly with 75 active members.
-Annually, each group elects officers and staff advisors from Merrick provide an auxiliary role.
+Annually, each group elects officers and advisors from Merrick provide an auxiliary role.
 For many years now, self-advocates have made countless presentations to schools, civic organizations, disability groups, conferences, and workshops.
 Self-advocates believe that self-advocacy is not just an activity or something that happens in a group, if you are speaking up for yourself – you ARE a self-advocate.
 It is a life-changing experience.

 Merrick is well known for providing opportunities for self-advocates to express themselves and learn and encourage their peers to pursue their goals and dreams.
 Self-advocates at Merrick have focused their efforts in the following four areas: